National Centers for Environmental Information (NCEI)

 A 48-trace, 2.8-km streamer was used as a receiver and the sound source consisted of four modified Bolt (R) 1,500 cu. in. airguns simultaneously fired at 500 psi.
 Incoming data were digitally sampled at 4-ms intervals, filtered (6-62 Hz), and recorded in multiplexed format.
 The airgun profiles were supplemented by continuous 3.5/12 kHz data.
 Total field magnetic intensity measurements were made with a Varian (R) proton precession magnetometer.

 CDP seismic data for the African Margin phase are available as full-scale copies (scale: 2.5 in/sec), of 87 sections for 41 lines.
 Seismic data for the Mid-Atlantic Ridge is 3-trace data, not CDP processed, and is available only as 35-mm microfilm copies.
 Other shipboard geophysical data are also available on micro-film.
 Merged navigation, magnetics, and bathymetry can be obtained on 9-track magnetic tape.
-The University of Texas has provided these data to the National Geophysical Data Center (NGDC) for public dissemination.
+The University of Texas has provided these data to the National Geophysical Data Center (NGDC) (now the National Centers for Environmental Information (NCEI)) for public dissemination.

 Merged Navigation, magnetics, and bathymetry are available on 1 magnetic tape, 9-track, 1600 bpi, and ASCII.
 This is also available on CD-ROM.